-$ightharpoonup f_1 = 1 \text{ and } f_2 = 4.$
+- $ightharpoonup f_1 = 1 \text{ and } f_2 = 4.$ - The above two form the cash-prize challenge posed by Sam Lloyd in 1914.

-15 Puzzle - Property 3 and 4
+15 Puzzle - Properties 3 and 4

-- Property 3: Slide a tile never change the parity of a 15-puzzle board. - This may not be true for other values of n and for other shapes. - A proof sketch is given in the next slide. - Property 4: Given 2 boards with the same parity, we can obtain one from the other by sliding tides. - Proof is omitted.
+- Property 3: Slide a tile never change the parity of a 15-puzzle board. - This may not be true for other values of n and for other shapes. - A proof sketch is given in the next slide. - Property 4: Given 2 boards with the same parity, we can obtain one from the other by sliding tides. - Proof is omitted. - Note: it suffices to pick a fixed goal position for the even/odd permutations.
+Then prove every other permutation of the same parity can be slid into this picked goal position. - \triangleright If A can be slid into G, and B can be slid into G, then A can be slid into B, and vice versa.